nobleo/xsens_mti_driver/README.md

 # Building:
   CMakelists.txt has been adapted from official xsens package.
-  It now automatically builds the library via a PRE_BUILD call which calls scripts/build_lib.sh
+  It now automatically builds the library via a PRE_BUILD call

   Therefore a simple catkin build --this should suffice